 Planting Zones, Sun and Soil Requirements

-Indigenous to Japan, you can grow star magnolia trees in planting zones 4-8.
+Indigenous to Japan, star magnolia trees can grow in planting zones 4 through 8.
 Select a site that is well-drained, has acidic soil, and is located in full sun to partial shade.
 Plant in a loamy soil enriched with humus.

 Uses in Landscaping, Main Selling Point